tcardoso2/vermon-core-entities/README.md

 Entities, Extensions, Filters used in sermon

 * 0.5.8 * (Planned), to add a vermon web example with simple html sending message, and backend subscriber receiving it;
+* 0.5.8 * Fixed Notifier bug which was sending extra messages to queue;
 * 0.5.7 * Added additional logs for EntitiesFactory when extending new plugin classes;
 * 0.5.6 * added option for SystemEnvironment to have interval < 0, to cover cases where classes inheriting have a way of not being bothered by the underlying SystemEnvironment commands, because these propagate changes to the detectors which might be unwanted;
 * 0.5.5 * Bug fix, added StompNotifier to list of classes which can be used in config;